Error Handling

 Then erase the flash memory of the ardep board.

-For an overview of the west flash command see Zephyr’s documentation on the west command, west flash -h and the board.cmake file under boards/arm/ardep for an overview of supported runners.
+Next, flash the bootloader.
+You can use a debugger of your choice or use the west flash command.
+For an overview of the west flash command see Zephyr’s documentation on the west command, west flash -h and the board.cmake file under boards/mercedes/ardep for an overview of supported runners.